tinyerp/erppeek/docs/tutorial.rst

 And it confirms that the default database is not available::

     ...
-    Error: Database 'openerp' does not exist: []
+    Error: Database 'odoo' does not exist: []

 Though, we have a connected client, ready to use::